toggledbits/Reactor/README.md

     luup.call_action( "urn:toggledbits.com:serviceId:ReactorSensor", "Reset", { }, deviceNum )
 </code>

+Note that resetting a ReactorSensor that is enabled may be temporary.
+If any of the devices or conditions associated with the sensor's logic changes, the tripped state will be set to whatever is appropriate for the conditions at that time.
+If you want the untripped state to stick, you must first disable the ReactorSensor.

 #### SetEnabled ####

 The SetEnabled action takes a single parameter, `newEnabledValue`, and enables or disables the ReactorSensor.
 The value must be 0 or 1 only.
 When disabled, the sensor will complete any in-progress condition cycle and go to idle state.
-It will not automatically trip until re-enabled, although manual tripping/untripping with the `Trip` and `Reset` actions is still possible.
+It will not automatically trip or untrip until re-enabled, although manual tripping/untripping with the `Trip` and `Reset` actions is still possible.

 <code>
     luup.call_action( "urn:toggledbits.com:serviceId:ReactorSensor", "SetEnabled", { newEnabledValue="1" }, deviceNum )